Berlin supermarkets discover banana boxes stuffed with cocaine

 “At the end of the day, it’s beyond one’s control,” Schremm said.

 German authorities say drug smugglers use air mail or couriers to import cocaine more often than ships.
-In 2012, investigators seized 1.26 metric tonnes of cocaine in total.
+In 2012, investigators seized 1.26 tonnes of cocaine in total.
+(Reporting by Thomas Seythal; Editing by Madeline Chambers and Mike Collett-White)